-Craig McPhail begins his seventh year as Vice President of Athletics at Lees-McRae College, where he oversees all day-to-day operations of the Lees-McRae athletic department and the 19 varsity sports.
+Craig McPhail begins his eighth year as Vice President of Athletics at Lees-McRae College, where he oversees all day-to-day operations of the Lees-McRae athletic department and the 21 varsity sports, along with five club sport programs.

 McPhail arrived to Banner Elk in July of 1998 as the Sports Information Director and Head Men’s and Women’s Cross Country Coach.
 He re-started the Track and Field program, became Assistant Athletic Director and assumed the role of AD in the summer of 2009.
 In 2014, He was named Vice President of Athletics.